-You must be able to communicate why someone should work with you and what results you can provide in order to attract clients.
+As a coach, you must be able to communicate the value of working with you in order to attract clients.

-Understanding your ideal clients is a key part of the process
+Understanding your ideal clients is a key part of communicating your value

-In order to clearly speak to your ideal clients and communicate your value as a coach, you want to get clear on your ideal client actually is.
+In order to clearly communicate your value as a coach, you want to get clear on who your ideal client actually is.
 Beyond demographics, you want to know what they really need and want as it pertains to your area of expertise.
-(If you’re not sure who your ideal client is or what they are looking for, then it’s time for some market research!)
+(If you’re not sure who your ideal client is or what they are looking for, it’s time for some market research!)

-Knowing the problems your client is experiencing and the solution they want is key.
+Knowing the problems your ideal coaching client is experiencing and the results they want is key.
 But you want to go above and beyond that.
 You want to be able to answer:

 - Why do my clients want these solutions?

-- What will solving these problems help them actually do?
+- What will solving these problems help them do?

 - What will they be able to experience as a result of working with me?

-A health coach might help a client whose main problem is low energy and fatigue.
-This coach may provide solutions like meal plans, group coaching, and an exercise program.
+Say you’re a health coach who helps clients whose main problems are low energy and fatigue.
+You may provide solutions like meal plans, a group program, and nutrition advice.

-But the value she is providing goes beyond the meal plans, coaching, and exercise program.
-The true value lies in the results her clients experience from working together.
+But the value you are proving goes above and beyond that.
+The true value lies in the results your clients experience from working together.
 These results may include things like more energy, better sleep, or improved health.

-What clients buy is not your solution, but the result of that solution.
-And that’s why it’s so important to focus on that in your marketing, your copy, and especially in your sales conversations.
+Coaching clients buy the solution, the transformation, the results.
+They don’t buy the plan.
+That’s why it’s so important to focus on the results in your marketing, your copy, and especially in your sales conversations.

 So knowing the overall transformation you provide is key.
-But don’t miss this arguably most important aspect of communicating your value as a coach.
+But don’t forget the most important step in communicating your value as a coach.

 This is often most ignored part of messaging work.
 People do the market research, understand their ideal clients, and put together a message, but they fail to make it their own.

+Their mistake?
 They don’t share why people should choose to work with them, as opposed to any other coach.

 Think about it… Other coaches like you are also helping your ideal clients address the same problems and provide similar solutions.

-So to stand out in a crowded market, you to be able to articulate what a potential client can experience from working with you specifically, as opposed to another person in your field.
+So to stand out in a crowded market, you to be able to articulate what your clients can experience from working with you specifically and what differentiates you from others in your space.

-Do you want to be able to confidently communicate your value to your ideal clients?
+Ready to confidently communicate the unique value of working with you to your ideal clients?